Devil Press

 Bouncing or using momentum during the Devil Press takes work away from your Shoulders and puts your connective tissue at risk.
 Control the weight through the full range — if you can't, lower the load.

-Not using hip power.
+Not using hip power to drive the movement.

 Losing hip position during the Devil Press shifts the loading pattern away from your Shoulders and can compress your lower back.
 Stay planted and let your Shoulders do the work.